Monochromatic Sums and Products over $\mathbb{Q}$: Discussions and open problems

 \begin{conjecture} The pattern $\{x, x+d, x+\frac{1}{d}, x+d+\frac{1}{d}\}$ is partition regular over $\mathbb{Q}$. \end{conjecture}

 Even without the $x+d+\frac{1}{d}$ term, this is not known.

 \begin{conjecture} The pattern $\{x, x+d, x+\frac{1}{d}\}$ is partition regular over $\mathbb{Q}$. \end{conjecture}

-There is hope to use the ideas in this paper to tackle~\Cref{hindman}, where even the simple case $n=2$ is open, and indeed Conjecture 4.1 of \cite{alweiss} essentially states that we \textit{must} use them.
+There is hope to use the ideas in this paper to tackle~\Cref{hindman}, where even the simple case $n=2$ is open, and indeed Conjecture 4.1 of \cite{alweiss} essentially states that we \textit{must} use them, or at least that we have to use higher degree polynomials in some capacity, at least if the proof also works over the natural polynomial semi-ring.
 We restate Conjecture 4.1 of \cite{alweiss} here, for completeness.
 We need the following notation, which also appears in \cite{alweiss}.

-\begin{definition} Let $P_d$ be the set of polynomials of a countable set of variables $x_1, \cdots, x_n$ with nonnegative integer coefficients, constant term, and degree at most $d$ in each variable. \end{definition}
+\begin{definition} Let $P_d$ be the set of nonzero polynomials of a countable set of variables $x_1, \cdots, x_n, \cdots$ with nonnegative integer coefficients, zero constant term, and degree at most $d$ in each variable. \end{definition}

 Conjecture $4.1$ of \cite{alweiss} states the following.

 \begin{conjecture} For all $d \in \mathbb{N}$, the pattern $\{x, y, x+y, xy\}$ is not partition regular over $P_d$. \end{conjecture}